 Then in 2015, they got a call asking if they’d like to join their longtime friend Reba McEntire for a residency in Las Vegas.
 The two had never thought of getting back together as a duo, but the opportunity seemed too good to pass up.

 Five years after their breakup, a refreshed Dunn and Brooks came back together as Brooks & Dunn once more.

-Fast forward to today, and the residency in Las Vegas is still running, with no end in sight.
-It also seems there is no end in sight for the duo’s reunion either, as they have a brand-new album, their first in 12 years.
+The residency continued for many years, and sparked a renewed interest in Brooks & Dunn’s music.
+It also seems there is no end in sight for the duo’s reunion, especially after they released a brand-new album in 2019, their first in 12 years.

 As if that wasn’t exciting enough, it was revealed that Brooks & Dunn would be the 2019 “Modern Era” inductees into the Country Music Hall of Fame.
 Both Dunn and Brooks were present at the inductee announcement ceremony.

 “It hasn’t soaked into me, and it probably will.
 Sometime, when I’m off by myself, I’ll have an emotional moment, I’m sure,” Dunn said with tears in his eyes, while an equally teary eyed Brooks looked on.

 Looking at the two of them standing there on the HOF inductee announcement day, it’s hard to believe that Dunn and Brooks didn’t even know each other 30 years ago.
 But fate brought them together, and led them both to unprecedented success they previously only dreamed of.